dropit-dev/fullstack-task/README.md

 * The architecture as well (simple implementation)
 * Some features for this task are optional
 * For the FE, you can add and modify the given architecture, or implement a different architecture of your choosing
-* For the BE, you can add and modify the given implementation or implement the same functionalities with a language/framework of your choosing from scratch using the products [here](/back/src/main/resources/static/products.json)
+* For the BE, you can add and modify the given implementation, or implement the same functionalities with a language/framework of your choosing from scratch (using the products [here](/back/src/main/resources/static/products.json))

 ### Guidelines